Conspiracy theories in Turkey

 Conspiracy theories are a prevalent feature of culture and politics in Turkey.
 Conspiracism is an important phenomenon in understanding Turkish politics.
-This is explained by a desire to "make up for our lost Ottoman grandeur", the humiliation of perceiving Turkey as part of "the malfunctioning half" of the world, and a low level of media literacy among the Turkish population.
+This is explained by a desire to "make up for lost Ottoman grandeur", the humiliation of perceiving Turkey as part of "the malfunctioning half" of the world, and a "low level of media literacy among the Turkish population."

 Prevalence

 Roots and causes

 Turkish author and journalist Mustafa Akyol describes the reason for the prevalence of conspiracy theorizing in Turkey as "it makes us feel important.
 If the world is conspiring against us, we must be really special.
 It is, I believe, the way we Turks make up for our lost Ottoman grandeur."
 Turkish economist Selim Koru has pointed to the humiliation of perceiving Turkey as part of the "malfunctioning [half]" of the world.

-Turkish consumers are the second-most media illiterate when compared to countries in Europe, leaving them especially vulnerable to fake news, a 2018 report released by the Open Society Institute said.
+Turkish consumers are the second-most media illiterate when compared to countries in Europe, leaving them especially vulnerable to fake news, a 2018 report released by the Soros Open Society Institute said.
 A combination of low education levels, low reading scores, low media freedom and low societal trust went into making the score, which saw Turkey being placed above only North Macedonia.
 According to the Reuters Institute Digital News Report 2018, Turkey with some distance is the country with most made-up news reports in the world.